psilore/denandrias/Network/WAN/Google-cloud/run-in-cloud.md

 ## Run a Node.js app the cloud

-It is just another computer =)
+Every time I hear "cloud", I think of -It is just another computer, somewhere else =)

-In this example
 ### Web
 Goto [console.cloud.google.com](console.cloud.google.com) in your browser